moekie123/framework/README.md

 ## Contributing

-Untill the source of the framework is still at a MAJOR Version '0' there will be no contribution accepted.
+Until the source of the framework is still at a MAJOR Version '0' there will be no contribution accepted.

 ## Versioning
 <TODO: Create Release branches>